Top 15 Foods Highest in Vitamin C

 This exotic fruit is also rich in folic acid, manganese, potassium and dietary fiber.

 Guavas are deemed to be superfoods that should be included in your diet.
 You can find guava at your local supermarkets.
-Try growing guavas at your backyard.
+Try growing guavas in your backyard.

 Nutrition Facts: